ME-ICA/tedana/docs/approach.rst

 .. image:: /_static/a13_ica_component_timeseries.png

 Linear regression is used to fit the component time series to each voxel in each echo from the original, echo-specific data.
-This way, low-variance information (originally discarded by TEDPCA) is retained in the data, but is ignored by the TEDICA process.
-This results in echo- and voxel-specific betas for each of the components.
+This results in echo- and voxel-specific betas for each of the components.The beta values from the linear regression can be used to determine how the fluctutations (in each component timeseries) change across the echo times.

 TE-dependence (:math:`R_2` or :math:`1/T_{2}^*`) and TE-independence (:math:`S_0`) models can then be fit to these betas.
 For more information on how these models are estimated, see :ref:`dependence models`.
 These models allow calculation of F-statistics for the :math:`R_2` and :math:`S_0` models (referred to as :math:`\kappa` and :math:`\rho`, respectively).

+The grey lines show how beta values (Parameter Estimates) change over time.
+Refer the the `physics section`_ :math:`{\Delta}{S_0}` for more information about the :math:`S_0` and :math:`T_2^*` models.

 .. image:: /_static/a14_te_dependence_models_component_0.png